Mutual Gains Meetings (CWA, Local 4818)

 - The failure to discuss changes in policies and programs prior to implementation or to adopt union suggestions does not prevent the university from making any changes.

 - Schedule and meeting agenda

 - Meetings will be convened at mutually agreeable times and at least quarterly.
 The campus Human Resources Director and the union president will agree upon a schedule for each meeting of the calendar year.

 - Either party may place items on the agenda by notifying the other party at least five (5) workdays prior to the scheduled meeting.
 Other items may be discussed at the meeting with the mutual agreement of the parties.

 - The university will be represented by the campus Human Resources Director or its designee and not more than two (2) other administration representatives that the director will consider appropriate.

-- The union will be represented by the local union president or his/her designee and not more than two other union representatives that the president will consider appropriate.
+- The union will be represented by the local union president or their designee and not more than two other union representatives that the president will consider appropriate.
 The union representatives will have no loss of pay for time spent attending meetings that occur during their regularly scheduled hours of employment subject to the conditions set forth in the Union-Administration Relations policy.

 - When the parties agree that the situation warrants, guests or larger groups may be invited.

 Grievances.
 A specific complaint initiated by a non-probationary employee, group of employees or their authorized representative alleging that his or her employment has been, or is being, adversely affected by an improper application or interpretation of a university rule, regulation, policy, procedure, or practice or by a specified action of a supervisor that is contrary to university policy.